OpenSats/website/docs/faq.md

 ## What are you doing at OpenSats?

-- Open Sats Initiative, Inc. (EIN 85-2722249) is a 501(c)(3) public charity which aims to fund Bitcoin-related free and open source projects and associated education and research initiatives.
+- Open Sats Initiative, Inc. (EIN 85-2722249) is a 501(c)(3) public charity which aims to fund Bitcoin-related free and open-source projects and associated education and research initiatives.

-We want to see contributors to Bitcoin Core and FOSS (free and open source) tools supported by a sustainable ecosystem and consistent funding, so we set up a platform to do just that.
+We want to see contributors to Bitcoin Core and FOSS (free and open-source) tools supported by a sustainable ecosystem and consistent funding, so we set up a platform to do just that.
 Donors can come to the OpenSats web platform and either recommend gifts to specific project areas or contribute to our general fund.

 We distribute grants to a wide variety of contributor types (developers, designers, researchers, educators, reviewers...), but only to those working on Bitcoin and open-source projects that will improve public access to Bitcoin infrastructure.